babashka/http-client/README.md

 expect breaking changes.
 When this library is considered stable (API-wise) it will be built into babashka.

+## TODO

+- [ ] Throw on exceptional status codes like `404`, etc.

 ## Usage

+The APIs in this library are mostly compatible with [babashka.curl](https://github.com/babashka/babashka.curl), which is in turn inspired by libraries like [clj-http](https://github.com/dakrone/clj-http).

 ``` clojure
 (require '[babashka.http-client :as client])